 Food and drink:

 Italy is known for pizzas, pastas and risottos.
 It is not recommended to drink tap water.

 It is customary in Italy to give a tip of around 10% in bars, restaurants and hotels.

 In general, the shops are closed between 13.00 and 16.00.
 This is the siesta.
 After 16.00 hours the shops will open again until about 19.00 hours.

 In Italy, a ski helmet is mandatory for children up to and including 14 years of age.
 A ski helmet is recommended for adults.
 In a ski class, wearing a helmet is often required.

 In Italy you are generally required to wear a swimming cap in swimming pools.
 This is for both public swimming pools and swimming pools that belong to hotels.

 We could not find any flight info

-A lift pass for Kronplatz is included in your package:
+A Dolomiti Superski lift pass is included in the tour price.

-The lift pass for children on or after 9/12/2013 is free.
-Children born on or between 11/12/2005 to 10/12/2013 and seniors born before 9/12/1956 receive a discount on the lift pass.
-This discount can be found in the calculation of the travel sum.
-When collecting the lift pass, identification is required for children and seniors.
+The lift pass for children born after 8/12/2013 is free.
+Children born between 9/12/2005 and 8/12/2013, and seniors born before 9/12/1956, receive a discount on the lift pass.
+These discounts can be found in the calculation of your travel sum.
+Identification is required when collecting the lift pass.

 Unfortunately something went wrong...